goruck/foodcomputer/README.md

-*This is still very much a work in progress.*
+*The Food Computer Alexa skill is now in beta test!
+Please send me an e-mail to be a part of the beta and you'll be able to use the skill to interact with my food computer on your Echo devices.
+Any feedback is welcome*

 # Alexa OpenAg Personal Food Computer
 This describes how to use Amazon's Alexa to create a voice user interface to the OpenAg Personal Food Computer (PFC).
 I was very fortunate to meet the leaders of Fenome and got the opportunity to build my own OpenAg PFC which is now in use at my home.
 I thought I'd give back to Fenome and the OpenAg community by integrating Amazon's Alexa with the PFC.
 I find the PFC an amazing device and the OpenAg initiative inspiring!
 I hope people find the PFC even more useful with Alexa.

+This Alexa skill is in beta test.
+If you want to try it out right now you can either be included in my beta test and interact with my PFC via my skill on your own Echo device or fork my code and run it as your own skill if you have your own PFC.

-This Alexa skill is not yet published.
-If you want to try it out right now you need to set up an Amazon applications developer account and an Amazon Web Services account.
+To write your own version of this skill you need to set up an Amazon applications developer account and an Amazon Web Services account.
 See this excellent [tutorial](https://github.com/alexa/alexa-cookbook/tree/master/handling-responses/dialog-directive-delegate#title) for an example of how to do this and get started writing Alexa skills.
 I used the [Alexa Skills Kit SDK for Node.js](https://www.npmjs.com/package/alexa-sdk) to develop this application.

 The JSON in this repo's ask directory can be used in your dev account to create the Alexa skill and the node.js code in the lambda directory will need to run in your own lambda instance.
-I've made some modifications to the openag_brain source to facilitate integration with Alexa and although some of these changes have been integrated into the official openag_brain repo, to get the latest you should use my fork of openag_brain.
+I've made modifications to the openag_brain source to facilitate integration with Alexa and although some of these changes have been integrated into the official openag_brain repo, to get the latest you should use my "cv" [fork](https://github.com/goruck/openag_brain/tree/cv) of openag_brain.
+I've also made modifications to the openag_cv source to get it to work with an integrated openag_brain configuration, so you need to use my [fork](https://github.com/goruck/openag_cv) of openag_cv as well.

-Eventually I will publish the skill (pending approval by Amazon) so anyone with a Food Computer can use it without needing to clone this repo.

 Here are some examples of what you can do.